eramsay20/eramsay20/README.md

 Check out a few of my public projects below to get a sample of what I can do.
 For the latest and greatest visit my latest projects below:

 - [e.brite](https://ebrite-app.herokuapp.com/) | [e.brite Repo & Info](https://github.com/eramsay20/ebrite/)

-e.brite is an eventbrite clone tailored specifically for online events only
+   - e.brite is an eventbrite clone tailored specifically for online events only
+   -
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 - [GoodGames](https://goodgames-appacademy.herokuapp.com/) | [GoodGames Wiki & Info](https://github.com/cubOlson/GoodGames/wiki)

-Goodgames is a clone of GoodReads with a twist of video games instead of books
+  - Goodgames is a clone of GoodReads with a twist of video games instead of books

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;